thecasualcoder/lazy-connect/README.md

 export LAZY_CONNECT_TOTP_QUERY=<name of the issuer>
 ```

-### Warning
+### Note

-- The secret key to generate TOTP is stored in Keychain on Mac under default `login` keychain.
+* The secret key to generate TOTP is stored in Keychain on Mac under default `login` keychain.
 You may need to
   enter your login password to allow access to Keychain.
-- You need to add your Termainal emulator app that invokes the function to `Security & Privacy -> Accessibility`.
+* You need to add your Termainal emulator app that invokes the function to `Security & Privacy -> Accessibility`.
 It is
   necesssary because the script interacts with the UI.
 There are other ways via CLI to avoid UI interaction but
   they are all broken in OS X 10.12+.